 Most patients experience very little pain; often stating they only needed the pain medications for the first night after surgery.
 A majority of Dr. Howard's facelift patients report switching to Tylenol on the second or third day following their procedure if they experience any discomfort.

 Most patients experience swelling after any kind of surgical procedure whether on the face or body.
 Swelling is to be expected and usually resolves completely after a few weeks.
 In some cases, swelling after facelift can last longer depending on your particular life-style and personal health.
-Some factors that prolong swelling after facelift are as follows: smoking and other tobacco use including second-hand smoke exposure, high blood pressure, anxiety, high sodium diet, depression, stress, sun exposure, and other pre-existing health conditions that may affect your ability to heal.
+Some factors that prolong swelling after facelift are as follows: smoking and other tobacco use including second-hand smoke exposure, vaping, high blood pressure, anxiety, high sodium diet, depression, stress, sun exposure, and other pre-existing health conditions that may affect your ability to heal.
 Facelift patients are encouraged to drink plenty of purified water, avoid high sodium food products, use of cold compresses is encouraged, sleep elevated, and avoid alcohol for two weeks before and after your procedure.

 Dr. Howard's facelifts begin at $5900.

-The typical facelift address the face and jowls only.
+The typical facelift address the face, neck and jowls only.
 Other areas of the face are not included with a facelift because not every patient needs other facial procedures such as eyelid lift (blepharoplasty), forehead lift (eyebrow lift), and/or facial fat grafting.
 However, these procedures are commonly performed with a facelift.

 Almost all facelift lift candidates need tightening of the neck in addition to the facelift as the result wouldn't be nice to only have the face lifted and not the neck as well.
 Dr. Howard almost always includes tightening of the neck with his facelifts is achieve the most ideal results.
 In more severe cases neck laxity, an additional ancillary neck procedure may be neccesary.